-32 Missing After Iranian Oil Tanker Collides With Chinese Bulk Ship Off China's Coast
+Iranian Oil Tanker Continues To Burn After Saturday Collision Off China's Coast

 "We have no information on their fate," he told the news agency.
 "We cannot say all of them have died, because rescue teams are there and providing services."

 State media reports that China dispatched several vessels to search for and rescue crew members as the vessel burned.
-South Korea also sent a ship and helicopter to aid the rescue and clean up efforts.
+South Korea also sent a ship and helicopter to aid the rescue and cleanup efforts.

+Meanwhile, China's Central Television reports, citing experts on the rescue team, that concerns are growing the tanker may explode and sink.

 The environmental impact was not immediately clear, and the Chinese government did not give details as to the size of the spill.
 The ship was carrying almost a million barrels of condensate, an ultra light crude oil.
+However, Reuters reports: "... the disaster has the potential to be the worst since 1991 when 260,000 tonnes of oil leaked off the Angolan coast."

+According to Reuters, "China sent four rescue ships and three cleaning boats to the site, South Korea dispatched a ship and a helicopter, while a U.S. Navy military aircraft searched an area of about 3,600 square nautical miles for crew members."

 The AP reports that this is the second collision for the National Iranian Tanker Company in less than two years.
 In 2016 one of its tankers collided with a Swiss container ship in the busy Singapore Strait, though that incident caused no injuries or oil spill.